coderabbit-test/pr-reviewer/README.md

 2. Configure proper CORS origins
 3. Use environment-specific Firebase credentials
 4. Set up proper logging
-5. Use a production WSGI server like Gunicorn
+5. Use a process manager like PM2
 6. Configure reverse proxy (nginx)
 7. Set up SSL/TLS certificates

+## Migration from Python

+This project was migrated from Python (FastAPI) to JavaScript (Express.js).
+See [MIGRATION.md](./MIGRATION.md) for detailed migration information.

 ## Contributing